 Step 5: Rot or compost

-In the introduction of the book about zero waste home, she shares a few tips that are worth reviewing.
-She encourages us to live a simpler life.
+In the book’s introduction about zero waste home, she shares a few tips that are worth reviewing.
+First, she encourages us to live a simpler life.
 Think about it.
 A simpler life where you refuse what you don’t actually need automatically reduces SO much of your waste.
 Get rid of the things you don’t need and begin thinking beyond disposable.
-Bea also mentions that we need to find a balance when it comes to living zero waste.
-You may find that making everything from scratch isn’t actually all that sustainable.
+Bea also mentions that we need to find a balance in living zero waste.
+You may find that making everything from scratch isn’t sustainable.
 You have to evaluate your own life and attempt to find a balance that you can commit to.

 Don’t forget to tell us all about your journey and tips.
-Connect with us on social media and sign up to our News Letter to receive all our updates.
+Connect with us on social media and sign up for our News Letter to receive all our updates.